ProjectsWithTheBois/SachBoxNew/README.md

 SachBox is an expansive game that connects communities who have been disconnected due to the recent pandemic through online party games.

 ### Games include:
-- 📣 Talking Points
+🚧 - 📣 Talking Points
-- 💀 Trivia Murder Party
+❌ - 💀 Trivia Murder Party
-- ⚡ Quiplash
+❌ - ⚡ Quiplash
-- 🙊 Fibbage
+❌ - 🙊 Fibbage
-- 🍆 Patently Stupid
+❌ - 🍆 Patently Stupid
-- 👕 TKO
+❌ - 👕 TKO
-- ✏️ Drawful
+❌ - ✏️ Drawful
-- 👄 Mad Verse City
+❌ - 👄 Mad Verse City
-- 👥 Role Models
+❌ - 👥 Role Models

+✔️ - Completed
+🚧 - In Progress
+❌ - Not Started

 ### Languages and Tools:
 Sachbox is a project to learn front-end and back-end development, art, and version control.